jsiegenthaler/homebridge-eosstb/README.md

 ## Limitations
 Due to HomeKit limitations, the maximum services for a single accessory is 100.
 Over this value the Home app will no longer respond.
-Services used in this EOS box accessory are:
+Services used in this set-top box accessory are:
 1. Information service (Name, model, serial number of the accessory)
 2. Television service (for controlling the TV accessory)
 3. Speaker service (for the controlling the TV accessory volume)
 4. Input service.
 The input (TV channels) utilise one service per input.
 The maximum possible channels (inputs) are thus 100 - 3 = 97.
 However, the more services you have, the slower the plugin loads.
 So I have limited the inputs to maximum 50, but you can override this in the config.
+The inputs are hard limited to 90 inputs.

 ## Configuration